imanidev/imanidev/README.md

 ## 🌟 What I'm Into:

 - Exploring the latest tools in tech
-- Crafting user-friendly apps to make life easier
+- Building user-friendly apps to make life easier
 - Sharing insights and learning from other developers
 - Gardening and taking much-needed naps